stscoundrel/abbreviator/README.md

 # Abbreviatrix

-Wraps searched word with '<abbr>' tags in content.
+Wraps searched word with 'abbr' tags in content.
 For adding html-friendly info to heavily abbreviated text.

 ### Install